Tag: chanterelle

 As we foraged, so did the squirrels.
 I missed the photo of a squirrel carrying a fungi twice his or her size—dinner was on its way to the den.
 I saw signs of new burrows and wondered if they were made by chipmunks or pine martens.
 A lot of industrious work was apparent on the forest floor—telling me that I’m not the only one dreading winter, and making preparations.

 The forest held other delights as well.
-Lichen and mosses0823151000 were beginning to turn frosty, indicating the seasonal change into which we’re tiptoeing.
+Lichen and mosses were beginning to turn frosty, indicating the seasonal change into which we’re tiptoeing.
 Wildflowers, not as abundant as earlier in the month, graced small clearings.
 Everywhere I looked, the earth was preparing to be covered in deep snow by Christmas.
 At 10,000-plus feet altitude, winter is serious business here.
 We hit three spots that I’d foraged earlier in the month and found a new cluster that has potential for early August.

-With all that looking down, carefully searching for small, bulbous brown, white, or pink tops0823151005 pushing through the conifer-needle carpet, our necks were sore and we were ready to call it a day.
+With all that looking down, carefully searching for small, bulbous brown, white, or pink tops pushing through the conifer-needle carpet, our necks were sore and we were ready to call it a day.
 But the day itself was so beautiful that we took the long way home, choosing a National Forest road over a second pass, moving slowly, rocking and rolling through ruts and washes in a world that’s starting to show signs of the next seasonal change.

 We’re down to the wire here, and I’m wondering how many more fishing trips, rounds of golf and mushrooming, and days in the garden are ahead of me before things slow down.
 But slowing down is good, too, because it brings Thanksgiving and Christmas, and family and friends, and all the cooking that accompanies autumn.
 So I guess that I’m kind of like that little squirrel, thinking ahead and preparing for the future.